Here we read a record of the thanksgiving for salvation the Branch, that is, the Christ, offered.

 ‘This short chapter gives two songs of deliverance which were to be sung when Israel came home from Babylonian captivity.
 This chapter centres around the theme ‘God in the midst’, God is great a Creator, Redeemer, and Conqueror.
 God is in the midst of His people, always and everywhere.
 Their strength and salvation.’

-If the people will trust God they will be fine but they don’t, they trust Assyria.
+Under the Old Covenant, sins were remembered over and over again year by year, not absolutely forgiven until the Cross of Jesus Christ, Jeremiah 31:31-35.
+If the people will trust God they will be fine but they don’t, they trust Assyria, Isaiah 12:2.
 We all have our Assyrians, those things we trust, whether it be money, family, friends etc, things that we think will take care of us or help us etc.

-Hailey, in his commentary, says the following.
+Hailey, in his commentary, says the following, concerning Isaiah 12:4-6.

-‘The last three verses here carry repeated instructions to God’s people of all ages’
+‘The last three verses here carry repeated instructions to God’s people of all ages’.

 1. Give thanks to Jehovah.